Workplace OS: GUTS

 In January 1991, there was an internal presentation to the IBM Management Committee of a new strategy for operating system products.
-This included a chart called the Grand Unification Theory of Operating Systems (GUTS) which outlined how a single microkernel underlying common subsystems could provide a single unifying architecture for the world's many existing and future operating systems.
+This included a chart called the Grand Unification Theory of Operating Systems (GUTS), which outlined how a single microkernel underlying common subsystems could provide a single unifying architecture for the world's many existing and future operating systems.
 It was initially based in a procedural programming model, not object-oriented.
-The design elements of this plan had already been implemented on IBM's RS/6000 platform via the System Object Model (SOM), a model which had already been delivered as integral to the OS/2 operating system.
+The design elements of this plan had already been implemented on IBM's RS/6000 platform via the System Object Model (SOM), a model that had already been delivered as integral to the OS/2 operating system.

 Sometime later in 1991, as a result of the Apple/IBM business partnership, a small exploratory IBM team first visited the Taligent team, who demonstrated a relatively mature prototype operating system and programming model based entirely on Apple's Pink project from 1987.
 There, GUTS's goals were greatly impacted and expanded by exposure to these similar goals—especially advanced in the areas of aggressive object-orientation, and of software frameworks upon a microkernel.
 IBM's optimistic team saw the Pink platform as being the current state of the art of operating system architecture.
 IBM wanted to adopt Pink's more object-oriented programming model and framework-based system design, and add compatibility with legacy procedural programming along with the major concept of multiple personalities of operating systems, to create the ultimate possible GUTS model.